Category

 By | Artists

-After his passing, his wife continued selling his works regularly in exchange for donations to the Ottawa school of Art, until they were transferred to Rothwell Gallery in 2024.
+After his passing, his wife continued selling his works regularly in exchange for donations to the Ottawa School of Art, until they were transferred to Rothwell Gallery in 2024.

 Bev Durand